cyclus/cyclus.github.com/source/cep/cep18.rst

 First, a CapacityConstraint, which is comprised of:

-1. A conversion function, whose function signature is
+1. A conversion function, which takes as an argument a concrete resource

 2. A constraining value